Automatically generating Fukaya categories and computing quantum cohomology: Acknowledgments

 \section{Acknowledgments}

 I am indebted to the work and ideas of (and helpful conversations/collaborations with) T. Perutz and N. Sheridan, which contributed in two essential ways to this note: first, with the broad idea, appearing in \cite{Perutz:2015aa} that there could be intrinsically checkable conditions on Fukaya algebras which might sometimes, through the structure of open-closed maps, imply generation, and second, with the specific observation, appearing in the joint project \cite{GPS1:2015}, that homological smoothness of a Fukaya algebra of compact Lagrangians in a compact symplectic manifold implies injectivity of the open-closed map.
-I would like to thank K. Fukaya for explaining to me the result from \cite{afooo} that distinct summands in general Fukaya categories map orthogonally to quantum cohomology (which in turn helped clarify automatic generation statements in that setting, see Remark \ref{rem:generalFukayaresult}), and M. Abouzaid for helpful conversations.
-I would also like to thanks Andrew Hanlon and Chris Woodward for corrections on an earlier draft.
+I would like to thank K. Fukaya for explaining to me the result from \cite{afooo} that distinct summands in general Fukaya categories map orthogonally to quantum cohomology (which in turn helped clarify the generation result in that setting, see Remark \ref{rem:generalFukayaresult}), M. Abouzaid and A. Efimov for helpful conversations, and P. Seidel and G. Tabuada for independently pointing out to me the short(er) proof of Theorem \ref{thm:agfolk} using Tabuada's work \cite{Tabuada:2016aa}.
+I would also like to thank A. Hanlon and C. Woodward for corrections on an earlier draft.

 After the first draft of this paper was complete, I learned that a version of the main results of this paper have been obtained independently by F. Sanda.